Pwd9000-ML/blog-devto/posts/Github-ActionsHackathon21/Github-ActionsHackathon21.md

 {% link <https://dev.to/pwd9000/automate-password-rotation-with-github-and-azure-412a> %}

-## Submission Category: DIY Deployments
+## Submission Category: Wacky Wildcards

+😳💥🔥 I know....
+ITSec Ops workflows are totally WACKY! 🔥💥😳

 ## Yaml File or Link to Code